Redhouane/cyclop/README.md

 ### Run the bot
 In the project's root directory:
-1. Build the docker container which will embed the bot program `docker build . -t red-bot`
+1. Build the docker container which will embed the bot program `docker build . -t cyclop`
 2. Run the built container
 ```
 docker run -it -e TWITTER_CONSUMER_KEY=${TWITTER_CONSUMER_KEY} \
  -e TWITTER_CONSUMER_SECRET=${TWITTER_CONSUMER_SECRET} \
  -e TWITTER_ACCESS_TOKEN=${TWITTER_ACCESS_TOKEN} \
  -e TWITTER_ACCESS_TOKEN_SECRET=${TWITTER_ACCESS_TOKEN_SECRET} \
- red-bot
+ cyclop
 ```

 ##### Remark:
 You can run this bot using the given `Makefile`:
-1. Build the container `make build-red-bot`
+1. Build the container `make build-cyclop`
-2. Run the built container `run-red-bot`
+2. Run the built container `run-cyclop`